awsdocs/aws-doc-sdk-examples/javav2/example_code/pinpoint/Readme.md

 - **roleArn** - the ARN of the role for the ImportSegments test.

-###  Sample policy text
+###  Sample JSON file

-For the purpose of the JUnit tests, the **ImportSegments** test uses JSON to import segments.
+For the purpose of the **ImportSegments** test, a JSON file is used to import segments.
 You must place this JSON in the S3 bucket specified in the **bucket** value.
 Also, this JSON must be located in the **path** location.
 The following represents an example myjson.json file that you can use for the **ImportSegments** test.

 	{
    	"ChannelType":"SMS",